collective/collective.developermanual/source/getstarted/paste.rst

   ``bin/instance`` script when you open the file.

-* After this Zope will load your Python and ZCML code every time Zope is restarted with the ``bin/instance`` command.
-Because manual restarts can be time-consuming you may use the `sauna.reload <http://pypi.python.org/pypi/sauna.reload/>`_ package to make it happen fast and automatically every time you change Python code in your package.
+* After this Zope will load your Python and ZCML code every time Zope is restarted with the

-If you want your add-on to be 'activated' by going to the Plone Add-on control panel, you will need to have a :doc:`GenericSetup profile </components/genericsetup>`.
-ZopeSkel can set this up for you, just say 'Yes' if you are asked.
-Some templates require a profile, and will not ask.
-This profile modifies the site database **every time you run Add-on installer your site setup**.
-If you make changes to your profile, you need to **re-run the installation of your package** to pick up those changes.

-A GenericSetup profile is just a bunch of XML files with information that is written to the database when the add-on is installed.
-This is independent of Python and ZCML code and GenericSetup XML can be updated without restarting the site.

-All add-ons do not provide GenericSetup profile.
-If an add-on does not modify the site database in any way e.g. they provide only new :doc:`views </views/browserviews>`, it may not require one.
-But a GenericSetup profile is required in order to have the add-on appear in the list of 'available add-ons' in the Plone Add-ons control panel.

 Adding ZopeSkel to your buildout
 --------------------------------